jfrog/documentation/jfrog-applications/jfrog-cli/cli-plugins/developer-guide.md

 * **Create a Readme.** Make sure that your plugin code includes a README.md file and place it in the root of the repository.
 The README needs to be structured according to the [jfrog-cli-plugin-template]((https://github.com/jfrog/jfrog-cli-plugin-template.git)) README.
-It needs to include all the information and relevant details for the relevant plugin users..
+It needs to include all the information and relevant details for the relevant plugin users.
 * **Consider create a tag for your plugin sources.** Although this is not mandatory, we recommend creating a tag for your GitHub repository before publishing the plugin.
 You can then provide this tag to the Registry when publishing the plugin, to make sure the correct code is built.